bjfar/pyscannerbit/README.md

 NOTE!
 The GAMBIT version number is not automatically detected, so if this changes it will need to be updated in the `grab_ScannerBit.sh` script.

+Upload new versions to PyPI
+---

+Mostly for my own sake because I keep forgetting how to do this:

+    twine upload dist/pyscannerbit-x.x.x.tar.gz

 Known issues
 ---